-I am a print and broadcast journalist specializing in Israeli/Palestinian affairs, and regional Middle East issues as they pertain to business and economics, culture, art and U.S. foreign policy.
-I am a recipient of the Kiplinger Fellowship in Public Affairs Journalism (2017), specializing in digital tools, with a focus on social media, podcasting, mobile videography and virtual reality.
+Dalia Hatuqa is a print and broadcast journalist specializing in Israeli/Palestinian affairs, and regional Middle East issues as they pertain to business and economics, culture, art and U.S. foreign policy.
+She also writes about religion, minorities and immigration in the U.S.

 She is a recipient of the Kiplinger Fellowship in Public Affairs Journalism (2017), specializing in digital tools, with a focus on social media, podcasting, mobile videography and virtual reality.
 She is also a James W. Foley Safety Training grantee and a Religion News Foundation grantee.
 Dalia received a Presidential Scholarship to pursue her Masters degree in journalism at Northwestern University in 2005.

 Since 2000, she has divided her time between the U.S. and the West Bank, covering a range of political, economic and cultural issues for print, TV and radio.
 Her work has been published in The Washington Post, The Economist, Foreign Policy, Foreign Affairs, The Atlantic and elsewhere, and her radio stories and commentary have aired on NPR, PRI's The World, the BBC and Monocle 24.